Commensurating actions of birational groups and groups of pseudo-automorphisms: Birational transformations of surfaces I

 \subsection{Projective surfaces and automorphisms}

 In this section, we (almost always) assume that $\Gamma$ acts by regular automorphisms on a projective surface $X$.
 This corresponds to case (1) in Proposition~\ref{pro:Gizatullin-boundary}.
 Our goal is the special case of Theorem~B which is stated below as Theorem~\ref{thm:classification-virtually-autom}.
-We shall assume that $\Gamma$ has property {\FW} in some of the statements (this was not a hypothesis in Theorem~thm:FW-regularization-surfaces).
+We shall assume that $\Gamma$ has property {\FW} in some of the statements (this was not a hypothesis in Theorem~\ref{thm:FW-regularization-surfaces}).
 We may, and shall, assume that $X$ is smooth.
 We refer to~\cite{BPVDVH, Beauville:Surfaces, Hartshorne:book} for the classification of surfaces and the main notions attached to them.